-If you’re a lawyer or law student, you can volunteer to coach a team or act as a judge at a mock trial event.
+If you’re a lawyer, you can volunteer to coach a team or act as a judge at a mock trial event.
+Depending on the availability of lawyers, and the experience of particular law students or students-at-law, students will sometimes coach or judge as well.
 Anyone can volunteer to help in other ways, for example assisting to organize a mock trial event.
 You can see the dates of each local tournament by clicking on the “Regions” tab above.

 There are a few ways to volunteer: